p-m-p/xhr2-lib/README.md

 + **dataType** - Format of response data (default = HTML).
 + **progress** - Event handler to run on the upload progress event emission.
-  This function will receive the percentage of the upload progress as it's only parameter and is scoped to the upload event object.
+  This function will receive the percentage of the upload progress as it's only parameter and is bound to the upload event object.

 The `sendFile` method takes a `File` or `Blob` object (see: [File API][2]) and sends it to the specified URL.